Remote Work Policy

 This policy supports that legacy.
 It creates opportunities for routine in-person engagement while simultaneously affording employees the opportunity to work productively part-time remotely, either from home or other off-site locations.

 This policy applies to employees working at Ursinus College in its entirety.
 This includes all full-time and part-time staff and faculty.
-Guidance for faculty is provided in Section IV(F) below, while guidance for staff is found in Section VII(B).
+Guidance for faculty is provided in Section IV(F) below, while guidance for staff is found in Section VI(B).
 Not all positions will be eligible for remote work.

 The purpose of this policy is to establish the rules and procedures under which employees will be permitted to work remotely at alternate work locations off-campus.
 Employees in eligible positions will generally be permitted to work remotely during the fall and spring semester, with an opportunity for greater latitude during the summer months of June and July.
 As outlined above, when managed well, this policy supports the continuity of the college’s operations.
 It can significantly contribute to the recruitment and retention of a highly qualified, contemporary workforce.
 We believe that permitting some remote work can improve productivity, enhance creativity, allow for greater focus and contribute to one’s wellbeing.
 Administratively, a hybrid arrangement with some remote work promotes administrative efficiencies such as limiting the office environmental footprint, while also reducing the need for additional parking spaces, traffic congestion, and transportation costs.
 Full-time remote work is not consistent with our goals of a residential experience and the maintenance of community and collaboration.